RenderKit/ospray/README.md

 | OSP\_TEXTURE\_R8      | 8 bit \[0–255\] linear single component                     |
 | OSP\_TEXTURE\_R32F    | 32 bit float single component                               |

-: Supported texture formats by `texture2D`, i.e. valid constants of type `OSPTextureFormat`.
+: Supported texture formats by `texture2D`, i.e., valid constants of type `OSPTextureFormat`.

 The texel data addressed by `source` starts with the texels in the lower left corner of the texture image, like in OpenGL.
-Per default a texture fetch is filtered by performing bi-linear interpolation of the nearest 2×2 texels; if instead fetching only the nearest texel is desired (i.e. no filtering) then pass the `OSP_TEXTURE_FILTER_NEAREST` flag.
+Per default a texture fetch is filtered by performing bi-linear interpolation of the nearest 2×2 texels; if instead fetching only the nearest texel is desired (i.e., no filtering) then pass the `OSP_TEXTURE_FILTER_NEAREST` flag.

 #### TextureVolume